Where To Go for Medical Care

 When to Go

-Choose the emergency department for all life-threatening emergencies, such as:
+Choose the emergency department for all life-threatening emergencies, as:

 - Heart Attack - chest pain, pressure or tightness; shortness of breath